OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/dd/analyst.md

 ---
 title: analyst
-description: This page enables users to print analyst prices and ratings for a company using a simple python command.
+description: "This page enables users to print analyst prices and ratings for a company" using a simple python command.
 Information such as 'date', 'analyst', 'category', 'price', and 'rating' is revealed.
 keywords: